-Your CV is your first opportunity to impress recruiters, and showcasing your most in-demand skills is essential if you want to get noticed.
+Your CV is your first opportunity to recruit recruiters, and showcasing your most in-demand skills is essential if you want to get noticed.

-The skills you include will obviously differ greatly depending on your desired industry and the roles you are applying for.
-But there are certain skills that are applicable to almost every job which need to be present in your CV regardless of your field.
+The skills you are going to do are depending on your needs.
+But there are certain skills that are applicable to every job you need to be present in your CV regardless of your field.